metal-stack/docs/docs/src/overview/comparison.md

 ## Openshift

-A Fork of Kubernetes with proprietary addons, created by RedHat.
-For all Details see: [https://en.wikipedia.org/wiki/OpenShift](https://en.wikipedia.org/wiki/OpenShift).
+A fork of Kubernetes with proprietary addons, created by RedHat.
+For all details see: [https://en.wikipedia.org/wiki/OpenShift](https://en.wikipedia.org/wiki/OpenShift).

 ## Metal Stack